Speaking My Mind

 I am an Australian Shepherd, a red Merle.
 And here is an interesting factoid about me: I was supposed to be a miniature Australian Shepherd, but as you might know, I AM NOT!
 I am a standard Australian Shepherd!
 Although I am now seven years old, I am the baby.
 I am the largest of fur babies, and due to my breed and being standard, I am just right.

 My previous family turned me in, stating that I had misbehaved with their elderly dog.
 It had been said that I was driving him crazy!
-I was the second to be adopted on 8/18/18, clearing out the shelter's day!
+I was the second to be adopted on August 18, 2018, clearing out the shelter's day!

 My record called me Belle, so for no known reason, Mom decided I was more of a Bella.
 I was beautiful either way!
+So, in my mind, I said, 'Okay!'

 I enjoy a good tug-a-war on the ropes Dad had twisted for Aussie and me, and sometimes even Bella plays, too!
 I was the last to be adopted, on January 23, 2020.